ekowabaka/tico-v/README.md

 ### Special tv attributes
 Prefixing any attribute with `tv-value-` causes that attribute to be later added with its value parsed for text substitutions.
 For example adding the attribute `tv-value-src='{{avater_img?"default-avatar.png"}}'` to an `img` tag will cause tiCo-v to add an `src` attribute whose value is based on the evaluation of the substitution `{{avater_img?"default-avatar.png"}}`.

-Apart from the
+You can hide and show DOM nodes using the `tv-true` and `tv-not-true` attributes.
+A DOM node with the `tv-true` attribute will be visible if the variable represented by the value of the attribute is truthy.
+Likewise, a DOM node with `tv-not-true` will be visible only when the value of the variable is false.

+The `tv-foreach` attribute helps with repeating nodes.

 ## Binding Variables
-To bind an object to a template such as the one above, we you use:
+To bind an object to a template such as the one above, you can use:

 ````js
 let view = tv.bind("#profile");